umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Header/index.md

 # Header

-The Header is a feature that lets you make a header element in your grid, a header element works as a title for the page or in this case a title for the elements you choose to ad under it in the grid.
+The Header is a feature that lets you make a header element in your grid, a header element works as a title for the page, in this case a title for the elements you choose to ad under it in the grid.

 Here you can see what the Header could look like on the front end:

 ![Quote image](images/Header-Frontend.png)

-Here you can see what the Header could look like in the back office:
+Here you can see what the Header could look like in the backoffice:

 ![Price List](images/Header-Backoffice.png)